kartikynwa/dotty2hotty/README.md

    little bit like a जुगाड़.
 It works, yeah.
 But something doesn't seem right about turning my home directory into _possibly_ a git directory.
 U feel me?

-As such I came up with my own patent pending method.
-I add the path where the symlink has to be created as a comment in the first line in the format `# PATH=<path>`.
-This is fairly straightfoward, lets me backup before creating the symlinks and the only edge cases are bash scripts which have a shebang in the opener.
-This can be easily taked care of by putting the path in the second line instead.
-Unfortunately, even my genius can only materialise so many innovations in one go.
-So far, it works for me and if I need to I will pull the trigger on that change.
+As such I came up with my own patent pending IQ 150 method.
+I add the path where the symlink has to be created relating to the home directory as a comment in the second line.
+This is fairly straightfoward and lets me backup before creating the symlinks.
+The path exists in the second line to accomodate shell scipts, where the first line is the shebang.
+Does it need to be?
+I really do not know.
+All I know is that it works and is really fucking cool.
 One flaw that stings me is that the repo folder _NEEDS_ to be created in the home directory.
 I might be able to fix that but to be honest I haven't even begun to care about it.